Security Clearance Denial

 Reasons why security clearance applications are rejected.

-First quarter statistics from January through the end of March from the Defense Office of Hearing and Appeals (DOHA) Board shows they heard a total of 150 clearance denial appeals.
-Financial issues continue to outpace all other issues combined.
-Below is a breakdown by adjudicative category of the issues involved
+We are at the mid-year point and so far the Defense Office of Hearing and Appeals (DOHA) Board heard 979 clearance denial appeals.
+Below is a breakdown by adjudicative category of the types of issues involved (Note – many cases had multiple issues): Adjudicative Guideline YTD Guideline A: Allegiance to